Govin25/QuizMaster/PRIVACY_POLICY.md

 ## Introduction

-Welcome to QuizMaster.
+Welcome to Quainy.
 We respect your privacy and are committed to protecting your personal data.
 This privacy policy explains how we collect, use, and safeguard your information when you use our quiz application.

 ## Information We Collect